ny4rlk0/cloudflared-armv6/README.md

 # cloudflared archive page
 You can find all cloudflared binary releases on https://github.com/cloudflare/cloudflared/releases.

-Configuring cloudflared to run on startup¶
+# Configuring cloudflared to run on startup:

-Create a cloudflared user to run the daemon:
+# Create a cloudflared user to run the daemon:

-`sudo useradd -s /usr/sbin/nologin -r -M cloudflared` Proceed to create a configuration file for cloudflared:
+`sudo useradd -s /usr/sbin/nologin -r -M cloudflared`

+# Proceed to create a configuration file for cloudflared:

 `sudo nano /etc/default/cloudflared`